davidlj95/ngx/projects/ngx-meta/docs/content/misc/public-api-surface.md

     Non-public API or non-public uses of it are not supported use cases.
     Therefore breaking changes may be introduced in those cases without the formal process for those (i.e.: a major release)

+## Public, but not production ready APIs: alpha and beta APIs

+Some APIs may be public, but in alpha or beta state.
+You may identify those because any of these reasons:

+- **API documentation contains an `@alpha` or `@beta` tag**
+- **A warning in the API reference docs** about the alpha or beta state of it.

+You can experiment with those.
+But beware that they may change based on feedback received.

+They are not ready and should not be used in production environments.

+A `@beta` API is more mature than an `@alpha` API.

+??? note "Some APIs may be marked as beta but be alpha"

+    Somehow [API Extractor](https://api-extractor.com/) hides methods from a class if the class or method is marked as `@alpha` when generating the documentation model JSON.
+So `@beta` is used in order to expose the method anyway.

 ## Exclusions

 Everything exported is considered a public API except...